If you’re reading this, you might be in need of some motivation to lose weight.

 - Regular exercise (weight training and/or cardio) 2-4 times per week

-- Eating more whole foods, less fast food or packaged food
+- Eating more whole foods, less fast food and packaged food

 - A better sleep routine (7-8 hours of nightly sleep = better fat loss)

 - Making time to implement the changes (because it’s going to take some effort)